JeffKnowlesJr/jeff-content/docs/DATABASE_SCHEMA.md

 # Database & API Schema

 This document outlines the database and API schema used by both the main Next.js website and the backend admin SPA.
+DynamoDB serves as the **exclusive source of truth** for all content in the application.

+## Single Source of Truth

+The application exclusively uses DynamoDB for retrieving content via GraphQL.
+The markdown files in the content directory are only used as a staging area for content that gets uploaded to DynamoDB during the build process - they are **never** accessed directly by application code.

 ## GraphQL Schema Overview